Discover folk - the CRM for people-powered businesses

 Cons

-• High cost: The pricing can become expensive as you move to higher tiers, which may be prohibitive for smaller real estate agencies.
+- High cost: The pricing can become prohibitively expensive for medium-sized agencies with 20-50 agents, especially as you move to higher tiers.

-• Complexity in advanced features: Advanced features like custom reporting and workflows have a steep learning curve, requiring additional training.
+- Complexity in advanced features: Advanced features like custom reporting and workflows have a steep learning curve, requiring additional training for your team.

-• Email marketing limits: The free plan restricts the number of emails you can send, which can be a drawback for agencies with larger contact lists.
+- Email marketing limits: The free plan restricts the number of emails you can send, which can be a significant drawback for agencies with larger contact lists across 20-50 agents.

-• Additional costs for add-ons: Many useful features come as paid add-ons, increasing the overall cost for agencies seeking advanced CRM capabilities.
+- Additional costs for add-ons: Many useful features come as paid add-ons, significantly increasing the overall cost for medium-sized agencies seeking advanced CRM capabilities.

 Price and plans